JahsiasWhite/AudioShape/README.md

 3. Force closing the program doesnt delete the temp song.
 This is expected but should it delete it when the program first starts?
 4. Fixup all of the addEffect, runEffect stuff.
 Do they all have to be async?
 5. Temp song is not always deleted when using custom effects.
 EX: Have speedup toggled, add any effect, there will be two temp songs.
 Each effect adds a new temp song but doesnt delete the previous
+6. What quality are the mp4s being downloaded at from youtube

 ## Launching